Gaya/gaya.pizza/blog/contents/articles/testing-javascript-browsersync-mocha-phantomjs/index.md

 These tests do not do anything yet.
 They fail because `false` is not `true`.
 I do this on purpose because we have to write correct tests first.

-Would you run this test using just `mocha test/tests.js` it would complain `ReferenceError: document is not defined`.
+Would you run this test using just `mocha test/tests.js`, Mocha would complain `ReferenceError: document is not defined`.
 Mocha is not run in a browser environment, just like Node.js.
-In order to enable testing in a browser environment we are going to use PhantomJS.
+In order to enable testing in a browser environment we need to use PhantomJS.

 3. An HTML document to run the tests
 ------------------------------------